 Using driftplots#

 driftplots can be used to generate static Matplotlib figures or an interactive viewer (built on Qt).
-In the interactive viewer, clicking a spike will display the template (unscaled, whitened) for the template assigned to that spike.
+In the interactive viewer, clicking a spike will display the template (unscaled, whitened) of the unit that spike is assigned to.

 Below we will cover the main ways to use driftplots.
 See the API Reference for a full list of arguments.